 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Before using this medicine, make sure your doctor knows if you are using other steroid medicines.
+- Tell your doctor if you are using any other steroid medicine.